breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/routes.md

 ## Import From Passport.js

+To start with importing your modified passport library, make sure that you are in your app.js file.

 ### 1. Require passport from passport.js.

 This imports our modified passport module, which contains our local login strategy.